Main Content

 Terry Tomsky

-Terry has served as one of OCPE’s most valued and popular instructors for over thirty years.
+Terry has served as one of OCPE’s most valued and popular instructors for more than thirty years.
 While employed as a Senior Leadership and Mechanical Trainer for PSE&G’s Production Training Center, he crafted a parallel training career with the New Jersey Agricultural Experiment Station (NJAES)/Rutgers University Office of Continuing Professional Education (OCPE).
 Teaching programs in topics ranging from workplace safety to motor controls, O & M of pumps, blueprint reading – and an extremely popular Management Skills for Supervisors workshop – Terry’s courses provide useful, timely real-world information that resonates and stays with attendees.

 Sean Irwin